-Source: Federal Reserve, as of 3/31/21.
-This time period was selected because Blackstone believes it captures long-term trends in interest rates and the unusual nature of low current yields on Treasuries.
+Note: Past performance is not indicative of future results.
 The information herein is provided for educational purposes only and should not be construed as financial or investment advice, nor should any information in this document be relied on when making an investment decision.
-Opinions expressed reflect the current opinions of Blackstone as of the date hereof and are based on Blackstone’s opinions of the current market environment, which is subject to change.
-Past events and trends do not imply, predict or guarantee, and are not necessarily indicative of, future events or results.
+Opinions expressed reflect the current opinions of Blackstone as of the date hereof and are based on Blackstone’s opinions of the current market environment, which are subject to change.

 Access Private Credit Investing in Rising Rate Environments